kit-data-manager/takita/README.md

 ## Changes from image annotation

+### Breaking changes for textEditor

+- the selector rework (using proper Objects instead of Strings starting from e2d895c16f747c61145b74e08bf7aa78d624ba7d), requires annotations to be updated, if they have more than one target

 Chronologically ordered from oldest to latest changes:

 - tAkita now distinguishes between manuscript and page DO´s by its "resourceType"/"value" instead of "resourceType"/"typeGeneral" (see [084d25f9b9ee34efc7849bdd0198d873be1ab0dc](https://git.scc.kit.edu/sfb980/takita/-/commit/084d25f9b9ee34efc7849bdd0198d873be1ab0dc))